Last Updated on February 11, 2023

 It’s hard to describe how it sounds like, but here’s a video of Paddles, a blue-ticked miniature Beagle, baying from excitement:

 Beagles are vocal and will express themselves through sounds.
-You can expect yelping, howling, snorting.
+You can expect yelping, howling, and snorting.

 A sweet breed with a merry disposition, you can expect him to get along well with everyone.
 And he will make all sorts of noises to make sure you know he loves you!